Bhavik1603/Web-Based-CV-Generator-Django/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. Download & Install wkhtmltopdf from [here](https://wkhtmltopdf.org/downloads.html)
+5. Add path to bin folder in System environmental variable.

-4. Run the development server:
+6. Run the development server:
    ```bash
    python manage.py runserver
    ```

-5. Open your browser and visit http://localhost:8000 to start creating your CV!
+7. Open your browser and visit http://localhost:8000 to start creating your CV!

 ##
 Feel free to customize this template based on the specific details and features of your project.